What the heck is a Goleta?

 There are a few schools of thought on that question.

 One thing’s for sure, a lot of schooners were in and around the slough throughout the years.
 In Spanish times, this area was referred to by Californians as “the place of the goleta”.
-The map above from 1870 shows how big the slough used to be.
+The map above from 1870 has the name La Goleta clearly printed in the slough, just below Mescaltitlan Island.

 During winter months, when floods from the mountains and high surf widened the channel, large ships could take refuge in the slough.